brockar1999/Outbreak-Squad/README.md

 These are the struggles and surprises we encountered as we developed it:

-     ~ Enemy movement, Enemy interaction / Nick made some amazing sprites and Adam made some amazing soundtracks and songs for the game
+     ~ Enemy movement, Enemy interaction, scale and design of the sprites was a small challenge / Nick made some amazing sprites and Adam made some amazing soundtracks and songs for the game

 These are the technologies and resources we used: